AlexOla-NG/Projects/ecommerce-product-page/README-template.md

 - [html resource 1](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) - This made it easier to apply the focus pseudoclass on the thumbnails of the gallery.
 I almost went mad trying to figure out why the focus selector was not working before I saw this (lol).
 I really liked this pattern and will use it going forward.

+-[html resource 2] (https://www.w3schools.com/howto/howto_css_style_hr.asp) - I found this useful in changing the color of the hr tag

 - [css resource 1](https://www.youtube.com/watch?v=H1-rmg1Fj3E) - This is an amazing video which helped me finally understand the difference between the active and focus pseudoclass.
 I'd recommend it to anyone still learning this concept.

 - [css resource 2](https://www.youtube.com/watch?v=sjY2B_R4L1c) - This helped me change the shopping cart color from grey to white.
 I really liked this pattern and will use it going forward.